JATIN123455/startup-signal-demo/README.md

 This project demonstrates a reproducible data pipeline that processes startup funding data and generates hiring signals.

-## What it does
+## How it works
-- Ingests startup data from CSV
+1. Reads startup data from CSV
-- Cleans and deduplicates records
+2. Cleans and deduplicates records
-- Generates hiring and funding signals
+3. Generates hiring and funding signals
-- Exports structured output to Google Sheets
+4. Exports results to Google Sheets

-## How to Run
+## How to run
 ```bash
 pip install -r requirements.txt
 python src/main.py